24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Chitchat with locals and travelers at Boston Common

-Boston Common has been the location of numerous public gatherings.
+On our Freedom Trail tour, we learned that Boston Common held many famous public gatherings.
 Legendary figures like Pope John II, Gloria Steinem, and Martin Luther King, Jr. have all made their mark here.
 From the history books, you’ll also recognize the park as the campground for the British troops before the American Revolution.

 Boston Common

 Even after centuries, Boston Common remains one of the most popular hangouts for visitors and locals alike.
-It’s the perfect spot to enjoy a picnic, play sports, or simply walk to explore the beautiful scenery.
+After spending some time exploring, we agree; it’s the perfect spot to enjoy a picnic, play sports, or simply walk to explore the beautiful scenery.

 On the way to the park, American history fans should slip into the Granary Burying Ground.
 Dating back to 1660, the cemetery is the final resting place for several important historical figures.
-You’ll unearth the graves of Samuel Adams, John Hancock, and Paul Revere here.
+On our visit, we spotted the graves of Samuel Adams, John Hancock, and Paul Revere here.

-Dating back over two centuries, the Park Street Church next door is also worth a look.
-The evangelical church has been active since 1804.
-It still sees a weekly attendance of over 2,000 worshippers!
+Dating back over two centuries, the Park Street Church next door is also worth a quick peek.
+The evangelical church has been active since 1804, and still sees a weekly attendance of over 2,000 worshippers!

 Take a boat ride in Boston Public Garden

-After exploring the city center park, venture west across Charles Street to the adjacent Boston Public Garden.
-Built in 1837, Boston Public Garden features a lagoon and several monuments.
+After exploring the city center park, let’s venture west across Charles Street to the adjacent Boston Public Garden.
+Built in 1837, the Boston Public Garden features a lagoon and several monuments.

 Swat Boat at Boston Public Garden

-For an extra dash of relaxation, opt for a boat ride on one of the garden’s famous Swan Boats.
+For an extra dash of relaxation at the Boston Public Garden, opt for a boat ride on one of the garden’s famous Swan Boats.
+(Sure, we admit that it doesn’t get more touristy than this, but the views are great and it’s a wonderful way to rest your feet for a bit.)

 Roam the streets of Beacon Hill